The UNE Athletic Training Program is a graduate program accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 - Affective skills and appropriate demeanor and rapport that relate to professional education and quality patient care.

-Candidates for selection to the Athletic Training Program will be required to certify with the program director that they have read, understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.
+Candidates for selection to the professional (graduate) phase of the Athletic Training Program will be required to certify with the program director that they have read, understand and meet these technical standards or that they believe that, with certain accommodations, they can meet the standards.
 Please see the Student Access Center for more information.